gnieboer/tsp-redesign/pages/account-basics/troubleshoot-login-errors.md

 If you’re trying to log in with two-step authentication and navigate away from the verification code input, you need to log in again to receive a new code.

 If you’re trying to validate an email or phone number, you can use the link in the validation code email or text message.
-You must be logged into My Account to use the validation code link.
+You must be logged in to My Account to use the validation code link.
 Remember that the validation code expires after one hour.
 If the link or code doesn’t work, you should add or edit your email or phone number again to receive a new code.

 **I no longer have access to my validated contact method.**